ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter05.md

 A stream of blood rushed in the air, and, in severe pain, Fāng MèngChén passed out instantly.

-Wèi WúXiàn then said, “The trick to cutting off arms - I must confess that I learned it from Lán Zhàn.”
+Wèi WúXiàn then said, “The trick to cutting off arms – I must confess that I learned it from Lán Zhàn.”

 Then, there was a little sound, like the noise of an extinguished fire, coming from Suíbiàn; it had exhausted all its energy.

 The next instance, Wèi WúXiàn sensed the cracks in his Golden Core widened, then, once more, his head began to spin, and, once again, he fell on his butt on the riverbed.

-At the moment he ended up sitting on the mud, the signal-transfer talisman that he had placed on his chest lit up.
+Currently he ended up sitting on the mud, the signal-transfer talisman that he had placed on his chest lit up.
 The ice-blue light of the talisman began to throb like a heartbeat.

 “Lán Zhàn succeeds!” exclaimed Wèi WúXiàn, overjoyed.